AndyPham97/Chord-Pro-Text-File-Application/README.md

 After opening a requested song by pressing enter or clicking on the "Open" button , always click on the canvas afterwards as the chords and lyrics will show up on the canvas for some reason

 ***If you can fix that odd error that would be great!
+Also, I wasn't able to make it save according to the assignment spec from the file stated above